-Intelligent access control requires a modern system, one that offers uncompromising security and convenience.
-Thankfully, a handful of modern access control companies are designing products to address this.
+Intelligent access control requires a modern system that offers uncompromising security and convenience.
+Thankfully, a handful of cloud-based access control companies are designing products to address this.

-Vendors such as Brivo, S2 Security, PDK, and Kantech offer the same benefits of a traditional key-fobbed control system but with the flexibility of a cloud-based system.
+Vendors such as ButterflyMX, S2 Security, Prodatakey, and Kantech offer the same benefits of a traditional key-fobbed control system with the flexibility of a cloud-based system.
 They let you manage resident access, monitor activity, and view reports – all from an online dashboard.

 2. Smart locks

-- Reduced costs of lost keys.
+- Reduced costs of lost keys

-- Greater control over who can go where.
+- Greater control over who can go where

-- The ability to prevent strangers from entering buildings.
+- The ability to prevent strangers from entering buildings

-- Minimized risk of theft.
+- Minimized risk of theft

-For property managers, the most significant benefit is fast ROI – often in under three years.
-Consider as an example: A typical investment in a smart lock is approximately $200.
-With a smart lock, creating/revoking an electronic key is as fast and easy as pushing a button, which can also be used to issue temporary access for maintenance staff.
+For example, a typical investment in a smart lock is approximately $200.
+With a smart lock, creating/revoking an electronic key is as fast and easy as pushing a button.
+Smart locks can also be used to issue temporary access for maintenance staff.